coffee makers icon

 Average Rating

-With this model, DeLonghi has gone hard on cold coffee brewing including a myriad of cold milk options.
-The texture is pretty good but make sure you follow the instructions on how many ice cubes (or our favorite iced coffee/ iced latte hack – whiskey rocks) you need otherwise your drink will be disappointing.
-Overall, it feels a bit gimmicky to us but if you’re a cold coffee fanatic, you’ll love it.
+With this model, DeLonghi has gone hard on cold coffee brewing, including a myriad of cold milk options.
+The texture is pretty good, but if you don’t follow the instructions on how many ice cubes to add, your drink will be disappointing.

-DeLonghi Magnifica Start with Automatic Milk Frothing – Best Value for Money
+DeLonghi Magnifica Evo with LatteCrema – Best Value Iced Coffee

 Pros